brandonrjacobs/OpenSSL-Heartbleed/README.md

   make

-in the ISA656_RESEARCH_PROJECT_JACOBS_BRANDON_G00895916 directory and it will create the client and server files used in the discussions below.
+in the current directory and it will create the client and server files used in the discussions below.
 The OpenSSL libraries are already built and should not need to be rebuilt.
 If there are any compilation errors and you are not running on FreeBSD 10.2, you may have to adjust the header files used in the source files.